ReturnT834/NAD_analysis_tools/README.md

 2. `map_visualization.ipynb`: This tool allows to visualize 2d maps of different regions of the models.
-It also offers the possibility of show isolines of different indicatorss.
+It also offers the possibility of show isolines of different indicators.

 ## Requirements